ShirshoDipto/social-media-client/README.md

 If user A starts typing for user B, the typing indicator “user A is typing …” appears on user B’s screen, and it will be removed if user A does not type for 2 seconds.
 It takes Skype 20 seconds to recognize that user A has stopped typing.
 So if user A gives a single keystroke to the input and does nothing else, user B will see “user A is typing …” text for 20 seconds before the indicator disappears, creating an impression that user A was indeed typing for 20 seconds.
 For Telegram, it is 6 seconds.

-The app does not send one event per keystroke to the socket server.
+The app does not send an event to the socket server every single time the user gives a keystroke.
 Rather, it sends only two events during the entire typing session: one is when the user starts typing, and another one is when the user stops typing.
 Therefore, the feature is not heavy on the backend.

 A gif.

 #### 6. Real time notification for new post: